Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 Juice swished around inside.

 Enough to fill the mug to the brim.
 I could have spilled it if I wasn’t being careful.
 It was chilled, I could feel the residual cold just from holding the handle, my fingers away from the mug itself.
 Red, a bright and vibrant shade, which gave the impression that it was bursting with flavor.
-And it was probably was, I was able to pick up a faint, sweet trace of its aroma, despite the overpowering stench from D’s dinner.
+And it definitely was, I could pick up a faint, sweet trace of its aroma, despite the overpowering stench from D’s dinner.
 It cut through, like light piercing clouds.

 Strawberries, cherries, pomegranate.
 Juice squeezed from fruit, mixed into a drink that had the consistency of syrup, with the sweetness of it, too.